jambonz/jambonz-docs/docs/jambones.md

 | method | 'GET', 'POST' - http method to use on url callback.  <br/>Defaults to POST.| no|
 | name | registered sip user, including domain (e.g. "joeb@sip.jambones.org") | yes |

+The `url` property that can be optionally specified as part of a target is a web callback that will be invoked when the outdial call is answered.
+That callback should return an application that will run on the outbound call before bridging it to the inbound call.
+If the application completes with the outbound call still in a stable/connected state, then the two calls will be bridged together.

+This allows you to easily implement call screening applications (e.g. "You have a call from so-and-so.
+Press 1 to decline").

 ## gather